Photovoltaic system: Shading and dirt

 Photovoltaic cell electrical output is extremely sensitive to shading (the so-called "Christmas light effect").
 When even a small portion of a cell or of a module or array of cells in parallel is shaded, with the remainder in sunlight, the output falls dramatically due to internal 'short-circuiting' (the electrons reversing course through the shaded portion).
 When connected in series, the current drawn from a string of cells is no greater than the normally small current that can flow through the shaded cell, so the current (and therefore power) developed by the string is limited.
-If the extermal load is of low enough impedance, there may be enough voltage available from the other cells in a string to force more current through the shaded cell by breaking down the junction.
+If the external load is of low enough impedance, there may be enough voltage available from the other cells in a string to force more current through the shaded cell by breaking down the junction.
 This breakdown voltage in common cells is between 10 and 30 volts.
 Instead of adding to the power produced by the panel, the shaded cell absorbs power, turning it into heat.
 Since the reverse voltage of a shaded cell is much greater than the forward voltage of an illuminated cell, one shaded cell can absorb the power of many other cells in the string, disproportionately affecting panel output.
 For example, a shaded cell may drop 8 volts, instead of adding 0.5 volts, at a high current level, thereby absorbing the power produced by 16 other cells.
 It is thus important that a PV installation not be shaded by trees or other obstructions.
 There are techniques to mitigate the losses with diodes, but these techniques also entail losses.

 Several methods have been developed to determine shading losses from trees to PV systems over both large regions using LiDAR, but also at an individual system level using 3D modeling software.